-1 Note: To register your warranty, please use the My Swift Life process, by doing so you are agreeing that you have had the details of the warranty and the annual service arrangements fully explained.
+() Note: To register your warranty, please use the My Swift Life process, by doing so you are agreeing that you have had the details of the warranty and the annual service arrangements fully explained.
 This in no way affects your statutory rights under the Consumer Rights Act.
+If you have not registered already please visit www.myswiftlife.co.uk and follow the instructions.
+Please ensure you have your chassis number to hand.